Free Machine Embroidery Designs: 20 Great Online Sources

 Another meaningful design you can grab for free, is the free suicide awareness key fob on I am Not a Geek Supplies.
 There is not a “free” category on the site, but if you sort the products from lowest to highest, the free one(s) will appear first.

 Five Star Fonts has several free designs including an in-the-hoop pin cushion and some free fonts.
 So, if you have never worked with downloaded fonts, here’s a great opportunity.

 GG Designs Embroidery

-Are you a quilter who wants some basic stippling stitches?
+Are you a quilter who wants some basic stippling stitches to quilt on your embroidery machine?
 Then check out the free designs at GG Designs Embroidery.
-In addition to these quilting specific designs, there is also an adorable free popsicle as well as a SCARY font that would be perfect for Halloween!
+In addition to these quilting specific designs, there is also an adorable free popsicle as well as a free SCARY font that would be perfect for Halloween!

 I’m in love with this whimsical trick or treat design that’s part of the free design collection at Julia’s Needleworks.
 And the masked emoji?
 Super cute.
 What’s nice about this site as well is the fact that you don’t even need to register to access the free designs, just click and download what you want.

 Ok – so they don’t have the most original name in the whole world, but Embroidery Designs (dot com) does have quite a few free designs available.
 You can download up to three free designs per week without a purchase.
 The collection of free designs on this site is definitely the most extensive.